Verifiable Learning for Robust Tree Ensembles: Related Work

-It is worth mentioning that a lot of work has been done on the robustness verification of deep neural networks (DNNs), that was also proved to be a NP-complete problem~\cite{KatzBDJK17}.
-Typical approaches for exact verification often do not scale to large DNNs, as for tree ensembles, and they are typically based on SMT solvers~\cite{KatzBDJK17, KatzHIJLLSTWZDK19, HuangKWW17} and integer linear programming solvers~\cite{BastaniILVNC16, LomuscioM17, TjengXT19, DuttaJST18}.
+It is worth mentioning that a lot of work has been done on the robustness verification of deep neural networks (DNNs).
+Classic approaches for exact verification often do not scale to large DNNs, as for tree ensembles, and they are typically based on SMT ~\cite{KatzBDJK17, KatzHIJLLSTWZDK19, HuangKWW17} and integer linear programming ~\cite{BastaniILVNC16, LomuscioM17, TjengXT19, DuttaJST18}.
 To mitigate the scalability problems of robustness verification, different proposals have been done, such as shrinking the original DNN through pruning~\cite{GuidottiLPT20} and finding specific classes of DNNs that empirically enable more efficient robustness verification~\cite{JiaR20}.
 Xiao et. al. ~\cite{XiaoTSM19} proposed the idea of \textit{co-designing} model training and verification, i.e., training models that show reasonable accuracy and robustness, while better enabling exact verification.
 In particular, their work proposes a training algorithm for DNNs that encourages weight sparsity and ReLU stability, two properties that improve the efficiency of verification through SMT solving.
 There are significant differences between these lines of work and ours.
-First, prior techniques only provide empirical efficiency guarantees, while our proposal leads to a formal complexity reduction of the robustness verification problem.
-This enables the design of a polynomial time algorithm for robustness verification, which is crucial when the size and the complexity of the verified model increase.
+First, prior techniques only provide empirical efficiency guarantees, while our proposal leads to a formal complexity reduction of the robustness verification problem through the design of a polynomial time algorithm.
 Moreover, our research deals with tree ensembles rather than DNNs.

 Finally, we observe that recent work explored the adversarial robustness of model ensembles~\cite{YangLXK0L22}.
 The main result of this work proved that the combination of ``diversified gradient'' and ``large confidence margin'' are sufficient and necessary conditions for certifiably robust ensemble models.
 While this result cannot be directly applied to non-differentiable models such as decision tree ensembles, the intuition of diversifying models is similarly captured by our large-spread condition.
 We plan to explore any intriguing connections with this proposal as future work.